LumaPictures/usd-uri-resolver/uberResolver/uber_resolver.md

 The SQL resolver expects a table, with 3 entries.
 - path - CHAR / VARCHAR containing the path to the asset
 - data - (LONG/MEDIUM/SHORT)BLOB containing the data.
-- time - TIMESTAMP containing the last asset modification time.
+- timestamp - TIMESTAMP containing the last asset modification time.
 Set the expression to ON UPDATE CURRENT_TIMESTAMP to always keep up to date with changes, and make sure timezones are setup correctly on the databases.

 #### Environment variables supported by the resolver